dbacciu/listit/index.md

 ## The LISTIT Toolkit library

 The tree-to-tree transduction framework at the core of the LISTIT project is available as a PYTORCH library, integrating various probabilistic and neural tree encoders and tree sampling models (decoders) developed within the project.
 The library is released, documented and maintaned [here](https://github.com/Ant-Bru/Tree2TreeLearning) and implements the following features:
-- Tree encoders:
--- ChildSum/N-ary: uguali al relativo paper
--- Gru/BiGru/DoubleGru: analoghi al ChildSum ma effettuano aggregazione degli stati tramite RNN -- Tensor decomposition based: quelli di Daniele (ma io ho le versioni aggiornate a Luglio, non mi sono più sincronizzato con il suo repository)
-- DECODER
-- Nary: ogni nodo riceve lo stato dell'encoder e le informazioni dal padre (stato ed etichetta) e calcola il proprio stato e le probabilità, per ogni potenziale figlio, che il figlio esista (per ora ci sono 8 varianti su come le informazioni vengono elaborate)
-- DRNN: ogni nodo riceve lo stato dell'encoder e le informazioni dal padre e del fratello precedente (stato ed etichetta) e calcola il proprio stato e le probabilità che il suo primo figlio ed il suo fratello successivo esistano (WIP a causa del bug della libreria usata come backend)
-- EncDec: ogni nodo riceve lo stato del padre (volendo anche dal fratello precedente) e usa tali informazioni per generare la sequenza dei figli tramite un RNNDecoder (WIP, da testare)
+- Neural tree encoders: recursive neural networks with a variety of aggregation functions (described in related papers), including fully stationary (ChildSum) and positional (N-ary) aggregation, and sequential aggregators leveraging Gru, BidirectionalGru and DoubleGru layers
+- Tensor-decomposition encoders: neural and probabilistic models leveraging tensor-decomposition for higher-order childre-to-parent state aggregation
+- Neural decoders: neural-based architectures for tree generation leveraging different decoding strategies, including N-ary decoding, chidren-by-children decoding, sequential children decoding.
+- Tree-to-tree machine translation application

 An efficient Tensorflow implementation of the Tree2Tree Conditional Variational Autoencoder (T2TVAE) has also been realized for enhanced computational efficiency, to deal with larger scale learning tasks (including Machine Translation and Image Captioning).
 The T2TVAE model implementation is released and maintaned [here](https://github.com/m-colombo/conditional-variational-tree-autoencoder).
-A version of the T2TVAE for image captioning applications is released [here](url), together with [code](url) to generate tree-structured representations of visual content leveraging the PBM segmentation framework.
+A version of the T2TVAE for image captioning applications is released [here](https://github.com/dave94-42/image_captionig_tree2tree), together with [code](https://github.com/dave94-42/image_captionig_tree2tree_input-target_processing) to generate tree-structured representations of visual content leveraging the PBM segmentation framework.

 ## Project Publications
 All project publications are freely accessible either as open access (when available, on the publisher site) or as pre-print.
 The list is under continuous update.